yacko1975/jquery-idleTimeout/README.md

       errorAlertMessage: 'Please disable "Private Mode", or upgrade to a modern browser.
 Or perhaps a dependent file missing.
 Please see: https://github.com/marcuswestin/store.js',

       // server-side session keep-alive timer
-      sessionKeepAliveTimer: 600 // Ping the server at this interval in seconds.
+      sessionKeepAliveTimer: 600, // Ping the server at this interval in seconds.
 600 = 10 Minutes
-      // sessionKeepAliveTimer: false // Set to false to disable pings });
+      // sessionKeepAliveTimer: false, // Set to false to disable pings
+      sessionKeepAliveUrl: window.location.href // set URL to ping - does not apply if sessionKeepAliveTimer: false });
   });
 ```